tdwg/bdq/tg2/_build_review/templates/guide/bdqffdq/bdqffdq-header.md

 The content of this section is non-normative, related normative guidance is in section [5.1 The Response Object (normative)](../implementers/index.md#51-the-response-object-normative) of the [BDQ Implementer's Guide](../implementers/index.md).

-It is expected that `Response` objects instances will involve, in RDF, a combination of object properties and data properties on an `Response`.
+It is expected that `Response` objects instances will involve, in RDF, a combination of object properties and data properties on a `Response`.
 In an object oriented language like Java, a `Response` might be an object with properties, and in a tabular format, a `Response` might be a row with columns for each of the properties.
 The following table gives an overview of the expected properties of a `Response` object, and the corresponding terms in the `bdqffdq:` vocabulary.

 | Shorthand Concept | bdqffdq: Term(s) | Description |
 | ----------------- | ---------------- | ----------- |